Medicare in North Dakota is not free, but there are options for each income level and programs that can help offset your share of costs.

 Who qualifies for Medicaid in North Dakota?

 Medicaid is another public health insurance program that is state-specific.
 People in low-income groups or with special healthcare needs may qualify for coverage under both Medicare and Medicaid.
-Generally, people who meet the following conditions qualify for Medicaid in North Dakota:
+Generally, residents who meet one of the following conditions may qualify for Medicaid in North Dakota:

 - Limited income or assets